yegor256/blog/_drafts/appveyor.md

 but only one of them (to my knowledge) supports Windows as a build platform &mdash; [appveyor.com](http://www.appveyor.com).
-My experience tells me that it's a good practice to continuously integrate on different platforms at the same time.
-Thus, in [teamed.io](http://www.teamed.io) we're using appveyor.com in combination with others.
+My experience tells me that it's a good practice to continuously integrate on different platforms at the same time, especially when developing an open source library.
+That's why, in [teamed.io](http://www.teamed.io) we're using AppVeyor in combination with [Travis](http://www.travis-ci.org).

 <!--more-->

-This is how I managed to configure appveyor.com to build my Java Maven projects:
+This is how I managed to configure AppVeyor to build my Java Maven projects (this is `appveyor.yml` configuration file you're supposed to place in the root directory of your Github repository):

 {% highlight yaml %}
 version: '{build}'